joshua-arts/lisp-interpreter/README.md

 # Lisp Interpreter

 This is the result of me having a few hours in between classes and needing to kill a little bit of time.
 It's a functional Lisp interpreter developed using Ruby.
 It's very basic as of now and doesn't support too many Lisp keywords.
-There is obviously still a lot more features to implement, and I definietly hope to add them soon!
+There is obviously still a lot more features to implement, and I definitely hope to add them soon!

 As of now, it supports the following functions:
 ```lisp